MNovokhovsky/Project-1/README.md

 # Project-1 This goal of this project is to create the foundation for a professional web presence.
-I will create three pages (a resume, bio and visual portfolio) using valid, well-formed semantic HTML that is compliant to today's standards.
+I will create three pages (a resume, personal bio and digital portfolio) using valid, well-formed semantic HTML that is compliant to today's standards.